The Index Map in Algebraic K-Theory

-as the classifying map of a universal $K_R$-torsor over $K_{\elTatec(R)}$, and we explain how classical dimension and determinantal torsors arise as truncations of this $K_R$-torsor.
-We hope that this will provide the beginning of a satisfactory answer to \cite[Problem 5.5.3]{MR2181808} as well as shed light on the relation between the various torsors arising in \cite{Kapranov:fk}, \cite{MR3008236}, \cite{MR1988970}, and \cite{MR2656941}.
-In \cite{Saito:2014fk}, Saito gives a construction of a torsor, using the abstract delooping equivalence $K_{\elTate(\C)}\cong B K_{\C}$ from \cite{Saito:2012uq}.
-Our treatment via the index map yields the dual of the torsor classified by Saito's map, and in a form which can be directly compared to the classical constructions of dimensional and determinantal torsors.
+as the classifying map of a $K_R$-torsor over $K_{\elTatec(R)}$.
+We shall explain how classical dimension and determinantal torsors arise as truncations of this $K_R$-torsor.
+We hope that this will provide the beginning of a satisfactory answer to \cite[Problem 5.5.3]{MR2181808} as well as shed light on the relation between the various torsors arising in \cite{Kapranov:fk}, \cite{MR1988970}, and \cite{MR2656941}. {As we shall see below,} our treatment via the index map yields the dual of the torsor classified by Saito's map, and in a form which can be directly compared to the classical constructions of dimensional and determinantal torsors.

 Recall that the category of countable Tate $R$-modules, $\Tatec(R)$, is the idempotent completion of the category of elementary Tate $R$-modules $\elTatec(R)$.
 The assignments $R\mapsto \Tatec(R)$ and $R\mapsto \elTatec(R)$ are functorial with respect to flat base change, and we view them as defining presheaves of categories on the Nisnevich site of rings.